 Okay, I'll admit it--I love chocolate and can't resist the Ghirardelli chocolate squares.
 My favorite is their milk chocolate squares filled with caramel.
 These yummy chocolate square treats were first introduced in 1999.

 You can find some fun San Francisco-themed treats at all three of the Ghirardelli Square shops.
-If you want to replenish your stash of sweet treats you buy on your SF vacation, you can easily find a wide selection of Ghirardelli chocolate & gift baskets online.
+If you want to replenish your stash of sweet treats you buy on your SF vacation, you can easily find a wide selection of Ghirardelli chocolates and gift baskets online.

 Would you love to make your own Ghirardelli sweet treats?
 Wow your friends and family with recipes from this official Ghirardelli chocolate cookbook.

 This cookbook is a baker's dream with over 80 recipes.
 Find everything from cookies, bars, and cakes to some of their world famous chocolate drinks.

 Inside, you will find both simple recipes to extravagant desserts only found in the Ghirardelli shops.
 25 full-color, mouth-watering pictures showcase the final results of some of the best recipes in the book.